 If you are looking for the highest level of representation available for your personal injury case, turn to Chaikin, Sherman, Cammarata & Siegel, P.C.
 Our firm has helped clients recover more than $500 million in compensation, and we have more than 100 years of combined experience.
 All of our partners are recognized by Washington, D.C.
 Super Lawyers®, and our firm includes three past presidents of the Trial Lawyers Association of Metropolitan Washington, D.C.

-At Chaikin, Sherman, Cammarata & Siegel, P.C., we fight relentlessly on half of the victims and families who have been adversely affected by car accidents caused by distracted drivers.
+At Chaikin, Sherman, Cammarata & Siegel, P.C., we fight relentlessly on behalf of the victims and families who have been adversely affected by car accidents caused by distracted drivers.
 If you or someone you love has been injured by a driver who you suspect was engaging in distracted driving, do not hesitate to contact us.
 We will investigate all circumstances surrounding your accident, secure supporting evidence, and create a customized plan that establishes negligence and liability.

 Contact us today at (202) 788-0418 to learn how we can help you.